 We chose the word “gesture” for the title of our collective to underscore the fact that decolonization is impossible when our livelihoods are underwritten by colonial violence and unsustainability.
 The food we eat, the clothes we wear, our health systems and social security, and the technologies that allow us to write about this are all subsidized by expropriation, dispossession, destitution, genocides and ecocides.
 There is no way around it: we cannot bypass it, the only way is through.

 Therefore, we have created a workspace where we can experiment with decolonial gestures that will undoubtedly and inevitably fail.
 How we fail is important.
-It is actually in the moments when we fail that the deepest learning becomes possible.
+It is actually in the moments when we fail that the deepest learning becomes possible and that is usually where we stumble upon something unexpected and extremely useful.
 Failing generatively requires both intellectual and relational rigour.

 We have a list of 10 hyper-self-reflexivity questions and a list of 10 “potholes” in the road toward decolonization that we have mapped over the years.
 We use both lists in internal peer reviews of our artistic, pedagogical and cartographic experiments.